In this tutorial, you will learn how to add characters on the NSSSWP engine. The lesson will be long, so be patient.

 Go down a little lower.
 Now let’s make a duplicate of the group, copy the Sonic group.

 Hover over any other group, and click Insert.

 And call it the name of your character.

 In the Character condition, replace with =8.
-That is, if the Character variable in the object Mis equal to 8,then do something.
+So, if the Character variable in the object M is equal to 8, then do something.
 Above, in the comment, we agreed that the number 8 is responsible for the character we created.

-Here, too, you can prescribe the speed of the player, the height of the jump, etc. Thereby making a unique character.
+Here, too, you can change speed of the player, the height of the jump, etc. Thereby making a unique character.

 Next, go a little higher.

 Duplicate the condition after the Super Form comment.